Skip to main content

 3 mentions Positive Neutral Negative

-The emotional aspect of the game is highlighted by significant character development and heartfelt moments, particularly from episode 2 onward, where a character confronts their biases and experiences a poignant breakdown, leading to unexpected comfort from another character.
-While the story maintains a goofy and over-the-top tone, it effectively balances humor with genuine emotional depth.
+The emotional aspect of the game is highlighted by heartfelt moments and significant character development, particularly from episode 2 onward, where a character confronts their biases and experiences a poignant breakdown, leading to unexpected comfort from another character.
+The blend of goofy elements with deep emotional storytelling enhances the overall impact.

 • “This is especially heartwarming from episode 2 onward, where one character realizes their biases against two others were completely unfair, to the point where they break down from the event and are soon comforted by the other member whom they viewed so dispassionately previously.”

-• “I love the goofy over-the-top feeling of the story, but the game’s story also has a lot of heartfelt moments and character development.”
+• “I love the goofy over-the-top feeling of the story, but the game’s narrative also has a lot of heartfelt moments and character development.”

 • atmosphere